WhereGroup/qgis2mapbender/README.md

 ## Description
 The QGIS2Mapbender plugin transfers your local QGIS project on a server and publishes the QGIS Server WMS in a Mapbender application.

+You find the QGIS2Mapbender in the QGIS Python Plugins Repository https://plugins.qgis.org/plugins/QGIS2Mapbender.

 ## Installation and Requirements

 ### Installing the plugin